aaronbloomfield/nws/hws/docker/index.md

 - `docker rmi <id>`: this will remove the image (not the container!) from the system.
 If that image is being used, such as in another image or in a running container, then it cannot be removed.
 You should not have to run this often -- if you remove and image, you will have to re-build or re-pull the image if you want to run it again.
 - `docker system prune` will remove all stopped containers and all images that are no longer necessary.
 Add the `-f` option if you don't want to have it prompt you each time.

-If you experimented with these commands, you should re-launch the containers: `docker-compose down` followed by `docker-compose up`.
+If you experimented with these commands, you should re-launch the containers: `docker compose down` followed by `docker compose up`.

 #### docker exec